johanzi/GOMAP_maize_B73_NAM5/README.md

 # Run GO term enrichment analysis

 I created a [go_functions.R](go_functions.R) file that can be sourced in your current R or Rmarkdown file to call the functions needed to run the analysis.

-The [go_functions.R](go_functions.R) file contains two R functions:
+This file contains two R functions:

 The function `ego_analysis` performs three GO term analyses, one for each ontology: Biological process (BP), cellular component (CC), and molecular function (MF).
 One can explicit the wanted ontology when using the function `enrichGO` using the argument "ont" (e.g. `ont="MF"`) but this is not possible when using home-made GO annotation (as we do here for B73 NAM5).
 In the case of home-made annotation, clusterProfiler provides the function `enrich` but there is no possibility to define what ontology to investigate.
 I, therefore, split the TERM2NAME object into three separate objects, containing BP, CC, and MF GO terms.
 The home-made function `ego_analysis` will return a list of ego result objects (class enrichResult) that can be processed further for plotting with for instance the `dotplot` function of the `enrichplot` package (we will see that below).
 One can also easily turn these "enrichResult" class R objects into classical data frames to perform easy manipulation with `tidyverse` functions.